tresoldi/ngesh/docs/readme.rst

    :0.0543122,Fuvu:0.0543122)1:0.36458,Hitfuv:0.418892)1:0.0388987,Pizuna:0.457791)1:0.0535386)1:0.179893,(Uo:0.67132,Zegna:0.163427)1:0.0199021)1:0.149711
    );

-The same command line tool can refer to values provided in a textual configuration file.
-Here, we generate the Nexus data for a reproducible Yule tree (note the ``12345`` seed) with a birth ratio of 0.75, at least 8 leaves with ``"human"`` labels, and 10 presence/absence characters:
+The same command-line tool can use parameters provided in a textual configuration file.
+Here, we generate the Nexus data for a reproducible Yule tree (note the ``123`` seed) with a birth ratio of 0.666, at least 8 leaves with ``"human"`` labels, and 10 presence/absence characters:

 .. code:: bash